jirivorel/Eudiplozoon-nipponicum-transcriptome-secretome/README.md

 Brno 625 00, Czech Republic<br />
 **Email:** [vorel@mail.muni.cz](mailto:vorel@mail.muni.cz)

-## Licence
+## Final note
-Free.
 Use it for your research, share it with your colleagues and enjoy it without limitations ;-) But cite the key publication.